-- This feather board is special engineering materials that make it lightweight.
+- This feather board is special engineering material that makes it lightweight.

 - It offers excellent protection against kickbacks due to its design.

-- It doesn’t provide as much grip on steel tables as opposed to cast-iron tables.
+- It doesn’t provide as much grip on steel tables as cast-iron tables.

 5. Hedgehog Spiral Featherboards

-The Hedgehog Spiral Featherboards features a simple spiral design and one knob to enable smooth adjustments.
+The Hedgehog Spiral Featherboards feature a simple spiral design and one knob to enable smooth adjustments.
 This design ensures your continuous operation even when using boards of multiple widths.
-Unlike other feather boards that require numerous adjustments, you only need to flip the dial on the Hedgehog featherboards.
+Unlike other feather boards that require numerous adjustments, you only need to flip the dial on the Hedgehog feather boards.
 With this accessory, beginners will appreciate the ease of controlling the wood while only using one hand.